- This event has passed.

 - 9:30 am–4:00 pm

-This course is for Engineers, Architects and Business Managers who have responsibility for the operation, state of good repair and reliability of transportation system infrastructure assets and who will benefit from knowledge about the various resiliency planning strategies to compensate for the long term effects of global warming and climate change in developing capital planning and programming, as well as, the short term need for preparedness and emergency response when a hazard strikes.
+This Resilience Planning course, as part of CAIT’s Infrastructure Asset Management Academy (IAMA) is for Engineers, Architects, Business Managers, and others interested in or who have responsibility for the operation, state of good repair and reliability of transportation system infrastructure assets.
+Attendees will benefit from shared knowledge about the various resiliency planning strategies used to compensate for the long-term effects of global warming and climate change in developing capital planning and programming, as well as the short-term need for preparedness and emergency response when a hazard strikes.

 Part 1: Introduction, Transportation Infrastructure, Applicable Hazard Events, System Performance Goals and Interdependencies, and Climate Change Impacts